 The first thing you need, unless you're a lucky cash buyer, is to have your finances sorted.
 You'll need a deposit (usually at least 10 percent of the property price).
 Remember to factor in other costs: solicitors fees, moving costs, and, if you're buying a property worth over £125,000, stamp duty.
 Then work out how much you're able to pay towards a mortgage each month, plus the number of years you'd like to pay it back.
 An online mortgage calculator can help you to work out how much you can realistically afford.

 Many estate agents and vendors will want proof that you can pay for a property before an offer will be accepted, and this usually comes in the form of an Agreement in Principle (AIP) from a mortgage lender.
-This is not a mortgage offer (you'll need to do a full application later), simply a note from the bank or building society stating that their basic checks suggest you will be approved for a mortgage.
-You can do the legwork to find a mortgage yourself, but it's worth looking for an independent mortgage broker to help, especially if you're not good with money or sums.
-Personal recommendations from people you trust are the best; estate agents can often recommend a broker, too.
+This is not a mortgage offer, simply a note from the bank or building society stating that their basic checks suggest you will be approved for a mortgage.
+You can do the legwork to find a mortgage yourself, or use an independent mortgage broker.
 Some charge fees, others offer free advice.

 Mortgage lenders do very intensive checks into your financial background, and you'll need to give them huge amounts of information, including payslips and bank statements going back three months.
-Now is a good time to cut down on unnecessary spending and pay off loans and credit card debt.
-Banks will pressure-check your ability to pay your mortgage depending on various circumstances.
-If you can make your statements look as clean as possible for three months before starting your house hunt, you'll be in the best position possible.
+Banks will pressure-check your ability to pay your mortgage.
+If you can make your statements look as clean as possible for three months before starting your house hunt, you'll be in the best position.

-Now is also a good time to start looking for a conveyancer: a solicitor who can manage the purchase for you.
-Costs vary wildly on this, and since everything is done by email, phone, or post, they don't have to be local.
+Now is also a good time to start looking for a conveyancer: a solicitor who can manage the purchase.
+Costs vary wildly, and since everything is done by email, phone, or post, they don't have to be local.
 Some online companies will do it for a few hundred pounds, but you will probably get better and faster service going with a small local firm.
 Ask friends, colleagues, or family who've purchased in the area.
 An estate agent you have a good relationship with may also be able to recommend someone.

 The House Hunt